thecoder-elite/Youtube-Autoplayer/README.md

-# To use the extension download this file :- [I'm an inline-style link](https://github.com/thecoder-elite/Youtube-Autoplayer/blob/main/Web%20Extensions.crx)
+# To use the extension download this file :- [Extension File](https://github.com/thecoder-elite/Youtube-Autoplayer/blob/main/Web%20Extensions.crx)